iradio/de-toolkit/openmetadata/readme.md

 # Open Metadata
-Metadata management solution that includes data discovery, governance, data quality, observability, and people collaboration.
+Open Metadata is a metadata management solution that provides data discovery, governance, data quality, observability, and collaboration features.

 # How to use